geohackweek/nDarrays/_episodes/04-plotting.md

 ### Plotting data in 1 dimension

-Let's start visualzing some of the data slices we've been working on so far.
+Let's start visualizing some of the data slices we've been working on so far.
 We will begin by creating a new variable for plotting a 1-dimensional time series:

 ~~~
-timeSeries = ds.t2m.sel(time=slice('1979-01-01T06:00:00','1979-06-01T06:00:00'),latitude=0.0,longitude=0.0)
+time_series = ds['t2m'].sel(time=slice('1979-01-01T06:00:00', '1979-06-01T06:00:00'), latitude=0.0, longitude=0.0)
 ~~~
 {: .python}

 xarray has some very simple tools to enable quick visualizations of the data.
 Try this:

 ~~~
 %matplotlib inline  # optional, if using Jupyter-notebooks
-timeSeries.plot()
+time_series.plot()
 ~~~
 {: .python}